Dina Sadeghi, GIS Assistant

 Michelle Richard, Project Support

 Michelle Richard has worked in various roles within cultural organizations from an historic site, to an international auction house, educational art centres, history museums, art galleries, and currently a community arts council.
 Working as a costumed historic interpreter at a young age encouraged a passion for understanding history and how one’s cultural heritage is so important in personal and social development.
 Following an undergraduate degree in history and fine arts, Michelle studied French as a second language in Canada, France, and Switzerland, as well as educational sciences and art history.
-With a strong interest in culture and history, Michelle obtained a diploma in Cultural Resource Management, focusing on stewardship of natural and cultural resources, public programming, identifying significance in cultural resources, creating, preserving, and sharing knowledge, and contemporary curatorial perspectives.
+With a strong interest in culture and history, Michelle obtained a diploma in Cultural Resource Management, focusing on identifying significance and stewardship of natural and cultural resources.
 Michelle brings to the North Shore Cultural Mapping Team an understanding of the importance of an awareness of place, through history and expressions of culture, to build strong and positive environments to live and thrive.

 Nancy Cottingham Powell, Project Lead